davidkfoss/IRMDb/server/README.md

 ### Database Seeding

 Wee downloaded [this](https://datasetsearch.research.google.com/search?src=3&query=movie%20dataset&docid=L2cvMTFydjVidnk4eA%3D%3D) dataset and used it to seed our database with movies.
 We created a script to parse the data to our wanted format, and uploaded the json file to our MongoDB database.
-This script can be found in [here](../client/src/data/parseMovieDataJson.js).

 #